Molecular & Systems Epidemiology Lab

 Molecular & Systems Epi Group

-Dr. Abbas Dehghan in ICL
+Prof. Abbas Dehghan in ICL

 Dr. Dehghan is a medical doctor and an epidemiologist.
 He studied Epidemiology at Netherlands Institute for Health Sciences (NIHES) and worked with the Rotterdam Study at the department of epidemiology, Erasmus MC in the Netherlands for more than 10 years.
-In 2016, he joined the Department of Epidemiology and Biostatistics at Imperial College London as a reader in cardiometabolic disorders.
+In 2016, he joined the Department of Epidemiology and Biostatistics at Imperial College London as an Associate Professor in cardiometabolic disorders.
 Dr Dehghan is working on the genetics of omics, in particular metabolomics, and applying Mendelian Randomisation (MR) approach to investigate causal determinants of complex traits and diseases including cardiometabolic disorders, dementia and cancers.
 He is a member of the steering committee of the Cohorts for Heart and Aging Research in Genomic Epidemiology (CHARGE) Consortium and has led or been involved in many genome-wide association (GWAS) studies.
 Since January 2020, he is also the director of postgraduate research at the school of public health, Imperial College London. (https://www.imperial.ac.uk/people/a.dehghan)

-Dr Rima Mustafa in ICL
+Dr. Rima Mustafa

 Prof. Daniel Levy in FHS